henatan99/the-next-web-responsive-page-clone/README.md

 # the-next-web-responsive-page-clone
 This project is about cloning the next web responsive page.
-We use two break points from the responsive page, 768px and 1024px for mobile L to tablet and tablet to laptop view ports transitions.
+We use two breakpoints from the responsive page, 768px and 1024px for mobile L to tablet and tablet to laptop view port transitions.
 This project is about cloning the next web responsive page.
-We use two break points from the responsive page, 425px and 768px for mobile L to tablet and tablet to laptop view ports transitions.
+We use two breakpoints from the responsive page, 425px and 768px for mobile L to tablet and tablet to laptop viewports transitions.

 ## Built With